SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 }
 ```

-### Implementing Custom Loggers with Third-Party Libraries
+### Integrating with Third-Party Loggers

-**Note:** The following example should not be treated as a recommendation for working with the library that is used in this example.
+**Note:** The following example should not be treated as a recommendation for working with any specific third-party loggers.
+It is provided for demonstration purposes only.

-The following is an example of how to implement a custom logger using the Pino library:
+The following is an example of how to integrate a third-party logger using the Pino library:

 ```ts
 import { DefaultExpressServerLogger, ExpressServerLoggerContext } from '@spartacus/setup/ssr';